 Segovia Castilla Y Leon, Spain Travel Guide

 Segovia's cuisine is rooted in traditional Castilian gastronomy.
 It emphasizes hearty, simple dishes prepared with high-quality local ingredients.
-Historically, the region was known for its agriculture and livestock.
+Historically, the region was known for its husbandry and livestock.
 Pigs and lambs heavily influence culinary traditions.

 Light, typically coffee and toast or pastry, eaten from 8:00 AM - 10:00 AM.